Shtogryn/Shtogryn-test-allo-markerplace/README.md

 # How to use it

-To see execution
+To see execution:

-npx cypress run
+'npx cypress run'

-To see execution and generate report
+To see execution and generate report:

-npm run html-report
+'npm run html-report'